FOSS-is-GOAT/luv-icons-only/README.md

 * Move the folder(s) *Luv* `/usr/share/icons` for all environments or `~/.icons` for GTK based environments or `~/.local/share/icons` for Plasma 5.
 * And finally select the theme in the Settings.

-### Wallpapers

-* For Plasma 5:
-    * Move the folders inside *Wallpapers* to `/usr/share/wallpapers` or `~/.local/share/wallpapers/`, right-click on the desktop and select "Desktop Settings", finally select the background.
-* For GTK:
-    * Copy the images to your Pictures folder; rename them if necessary, right-click the image and select "Use as wallpaper".

 Reporting missing icons